 Another upcoming development would use wireless technology to connect cars to each other.
 If one car detected slippery conditions on a curve, cars behind it would receive the information and slow down.
 Traction control systems would also kick into action.
 In addition, this system could detect traffic conditions by tracking the speeds of other cars and then suggest alternate routes.

-While self-parking cars might seem like a frivolous luxury at the moment, they're actually the next step in the evolution of automotive technology.For lots more information about self-parking cars, car systems and related topics, check out the links on the next page.
+While self-parking cars might seem like a frivolous luxury at the moment, they're actually the next step in the evolution of automotive technology.For lots more information about self-parking cars, car systems and related topics, check out the links below.